commercelayer/dato-plugin/README.md

 ![New application](docs/new-app.png)

-Now you can access the application's base endpoint, cliend ID, and client secret:
+Now you can access the application's base endpoint, client ID, and client secret:

 ![Application credentials](docs/app-credentials.png)

-> **BACKWORD COMPATIBILITY** — Please note that if you are upgrading from a previous version (older than `v2.0.0`) you neeed to change your plugin settings to use an _integration_ app because old _datocms_ Commerce Layer apps have been dismissed and don't work with the new versions of the plugin.
+> **BACKWARD COMPATIBILITY** — Please note that if you are upgrading from a previous version (older than `v2.0.0`) you need to change your plugin settings to use an _integration_ app because old _datocms_ Commerce Layer apps have been dismissed and don't work with the new versions of the plugin.

 ## Plugin configuration (DatoCMS)

-You can search the plugin from the DatoCMS admin dashboard or install it form the [marketplace](https://www.datocms.com/marketplace/plugins/i/datocms-plugin-commercelayer).
+You can search the plugin from the DatoCMS admin dashboard or install it from the [marketplace](https://www.datocms.com/marketplace/plugins/i/datocms-plugin-commercelayer).
 Once installed, you need to configure the plugin with the credentials you get from Commerce Layer app you previously created:

 ![Plugin settings](docs/plugin-settings.jpg)